draperkm/DCGAN_Implementation/README.md

 # Experiments and results

-"The program created next will generate faces similar to these.
-While these faces are not perfect, they demonstrate how we can construct and train a GAN on or own.
-Later we will see how to import very advanced weights from nVidia to produce high resolution, realistic looking faces."
-(Heaton)
+We have trained this DCGAN network for 10 - 30 - 60 epochs.
+The results that we can obtain from this implementation have plateaud after 30 epochs, as we can not notice significative differences between the two final results.

-## Making DCGAN better: StyleGAN2
+The program created next will generate faces similar to these:

-Other apporaches can be adopted to obtain better generated images.
-High resolution...
+It is evident that this type of implementation can allow us to reach only a certain level of quality in the generated images, but we demonstrated how it is possible to build and train a GAN on a simple laptop Machine with the help of Google Colab.
+To produce images of a higher quality (and resolution) we will have to take a look at different GAN implementation such a `StyleGAN2`.

 # References